 A blender is often called a mixer as well however it does have a different specific primary purpose.

 A blender is a kitchen appliance used to crush, mix, puree, and emulsify food and other substances as well.
-Blenders are meant to turn solids into liquids, and they do have powerful motors to help achieve that.
+Blenders are meant to turn solids into liquids and have powerful motors to help achieve that.